Open Now — 24/7 Plumbing

 Impermeable surfaces like concrete and asphalt block water absorption and contribute to runoff.
 Consider installing permeable pavers, gravel, porous concrete, and asphalt in driveways, patios, and walkways.

-Smart Landscaping for Flood Protection
+Thoughtful Landscaping for Flood Protection

 Proper drainage is crucial to keep your home dry and prevent flooding, moisture damage, and foundation issues.
-By understanding how elements like grading, plant selection, gardens, trees, and permeable surfaces impact water flow, you can make informed landscaping decisions that control drainage on your property.
+By understanding how elements like grading, plant selection, gardens, trees, and porous surfaces impact water flow, you can make informed landscaping decisions that control drainage on your property.

 Remember these best practices as you maintain and improve your yard’s design.
 Strategic landscaping tailored to enhance natural drainage patterns can make all the difference in protecting your home from the ravages of water damage.